 With hard-wired smoke detectors, you need not worry about when your batteries will give out.
 By hard wiring, smoke detectors will be powered by your home’s electricity.
 Batteries then become your back-up power, necessary to power smoke detectors in the event of a power outage, which could occur before smoke is detected in the event of a fire.
 Dedicated circuits are also recommended for smoke detectors to help ensure constant power to these important alarms.

-Not only does wiring smoke detectors provide a reliable power source, it also makes installing other beneficial safety features a possibility.
-Most building codes require smoke detectors on every floor of a home; by wiring each floor’s smoke detector on a dedicated circuit, they can be interlinked to sound alarms simultaneously.
+Not only does wiring smoke detectors provide a reliable power source, but it also makes installing other beneficial safety features a possibility.
+Most building codes require smoke detectors on every floor of the home; by wiring each floor’s smoke detector on a dedicated circuit, they can be interlinked to sound alarms simultaneously.
 That is, if smoke is detected on the first floor, alarms on the second floor will sound, too.

 Wired smoke detectors are effective 95% of the time, as opposed to 75% with battery-powered smoke detectors; failures are caused largely by dead batteries.
 The Consumer Product Safety Commission reports that two-thirds of home fire-related deaths occur in homes with no alarms or without working smoke alarms.
 Smoke alarms save lives, and it is very important for proper installation and maintenance.